linux-china/open2internet-spring-boot-starter/README.md

 * Https by default, and supplied by Let's Encrypt.
 You can use http also.
 * You can customize your domain name permanently, for example appName.foobar.com, please contact me, just cname required.
 * Tips: please share QR Code to your audiences during presentation.
-* Why not ngrok? you know you are developing Spring Boot application, why not to make life easy? :beer:
+* Why not ngrok?
+No env required, in Kubernetes, Serverless mode, Java friendly etc. You are developing Spring Boot application.
+Why not to make life easy? :beer:
 * How to disable open2internet feature?
 Please add following on your application.properties.

 ```properties